Wales name uncapped Broadhead in play-off squad

 Defender Ben Cabango and forward Tyler Roberts are out injured, while midfielder Will Vaulks and in-form Derby County captain Tom Lawrence are among those overlooked.

-The likes of Bale and Aaron Ramsey are unlikely to feature prominently in Poland just four days before the World Cup play-off, with Page expected to rotate in Wroclaw to keep his first-choice players fresh for their match against Scotland or Ukraine.
+Bale and Aaron Ramsey are unlikely to feature prominently in Poland just four days before the World Cup play-off, with Page expected to rotate in Wroclaw to keep his first-choice players fresh for their match against Scotland or Ukraine.

 Nottingham Forest forward Brennan Johnson and Huddersfield Town winger Sorba Thomas might also be missing in Poland as they will be playing for their clubs in the Championship play-off final just three days earlier on Sunday, 29 May.